daigo0927/blog/vertex-pipelines-sample/README.md

 -d "@${INPUT_DATA_FILE}"
 ```

-If you want to remove an endpoint resource, 1) undeploy a tied model from the endpoint then 2) remove the endpoint.
+If you want to remove an endpoint resource, 1) undeploy tied models from the endpoint then 2) remove the endpoint.
 Undeployed model resource can be deployed to another endpoint.
-Enjoy! :)

 # Component details